-Amarigatachi means "overstretched (or overwrought) shape".
-It results from a misfired attack, one where one player fails to benefit from an attack and ends up with defects in his own position.
+Amarigatachi (English: overwrought shape) is a misfired attack, where one player fails to benefit from an attack and usually ends up with a less favorable position than before the attack.

 This is a corner pattern in which White attacks at the vital point of Black's shape, instead of extending along the left side.